By Eric Johnson

 B) When it is found in one of the leader’s personal books

-C) When it is spoken at a general conference
+C) When what is taught is said at a general conference

-D) When it is found in the church magazines Ensign and Liahona
+D) When what is taught is found in the church magazines Ensign and Liahona

 E) All are considered authoritative sources and should be taken as scriptural by the Latter-day Saint